 Sgt.
-Alfred (Maurice) Adams – born Albany (attended School 6 in Arbor Hill;); lived 83 Orange St at time of enlistment.
+Alfred (Maurice) Adams – born Albany (attended School 6 in Arbor Hill;); lived 83 Orange St. at time of enlistment.
 Enlisted 6/15/17 in New York City – age 20.
 Severely wounded in France.
 August, 1918.
 Awarded Croix de Guerre.
-After the War he employed as Red Cap porter at Union Station for over 30 years, and lived most of his life on North Lake Ave.
+After the War he was employed as Red Cap porter at Union Station for over 30 years, and lived most of his post-War life on North Lake Ave.

 Sgt.
 Albertus (Bert) Anderson – born Camden SC; lived 23 Spruce St. Employed as coachman in 1915.
-Enlisted 5/22/17 New York City – age 30.
-After the War worked in a scrap metal business.
+Enlisted 5/22/17 in New York City – age 30.
+After the War he worked in a scrap metal business.